Dratharias/Motriforge/docs/favorite/favorite_analytics_history.md

     UUID resource_id                   "NOT NULL"
     ENUM resource_type                 "NOT NULL"
     DATE trend_date                    "NOT NULL"
-    INT favorite_count                 "NOT NULL; total favorites for this resource" INT daily_favorites_added          "NOT NULL; new favorites added today" INT daily_favorites_removed        "NOT NULL; favorites removed today" FLOAT trending_score               "NOT NULL; calculated trending score" TIMESTAMP calculated_at            "NOT NULL; DEFAULT now()" }
+    SMALLINT favorite_count                 "NOT NULL; total favorites for this resource" SMALLINT daily_favorites_added          "NOT NULL; new favorites added today" SMALLINT daily_favorites_removed        "NOT NULL; favorites removed today" FLOAT trending_score               "NOT NULL; calculated trending score" TIMESTAMP calculated_at            "NOT NULL; DEFAULT now()" }